-This influences your product in all of its aspects: how it’s made, used, and sold.
-It also results in customer satisfaction, because the more you know your customers, the higher your chances of creating a great customer experience for them.
+Feedback influences your product in all aspects: how it’s made, used, and sold.
+It also results in customer satisfaction, because the more you know your customers, the higher your chances of creating a great experience for them.

 In this article, we have gathered the most widely used ways to get customer feedback from the current and prospective customers who come in contact with your business.